Simple and Optimal Sublinear Algorithms for Mean Estimation: Geometric Median-of-Means and Gradient Descent

 Next, we upper-bound $\|c_{j+1} - \mu\|$ to prove part (b).
 Consider the projection of $\mu$ onto $c_j - \nabla_G(c_j)$ (the green line in Figure~\ref{fig:goodbad}), call it $y$.
 Now, let us consider the projection of $y$ onto $c_j - \nabla(c_j)$, call it $\proj_j(y)$.
-We know that $c_{j+1}$, the median of all the projected samples means (both good and bad), lies in the convex hull of good projected sample means.
-This implies that, for $c_{j+1}$, we must have
+Since the good samples are in the majority, the median $c_{j+1}$ of the projected sample means (including both good and bad) lies within the convex hull of the good projected means.
+This holds because, under any projection, the median must be between two good points (analogously to the one-dimensional median-of-means estimator).
+This implies that, for $c_{j+1}$, we have

 where the third inequality follows from the fact that $\|c_j-y\| \leq \|c_j-\mu\|$ (given that $c_j - \mu$ and $c_j - y$ are respectively the hypotenuse and the leg of the right-angle triangle $\{c_j, \mu, y\}$ and $\| c_j - \mu \| \geq 10r$. \end{proof}